Billionaire Vijay Mallya found cheap parking in New York by using his expensive car as collateral for a loan.

 On 28 February 2016, a video claiming that Indian billionaire Vijay Mallya was able to get cheap parking in New York City by using his expensive car as collateral for a small loan went viral on social media, racking up more than 15 million views within a week of its initial posting:

-This video, however, doesn’t report a true story.
-It’s a new version of an old joke that we first covered back in 2006:
+This video, however, didn’t report a true story.
+It was a new version of an old joke that we first covered back in 2006:

 Jokes often have attributes in common with urban legends: they’re narratives, they serve as expressions of social beliefs and customs, and they describe general, vaguely plausible events.
 So, if a joke is transformed into an urban legend by prefacing it with a “This is a true story” tag, it’s not surprising that someone might venture to ask us if it really is a true story.

 While the exact origins of this humorous tale are unknown, a version of it was published in “Bentley: Lighter Moments With Our Heavy Metal,” a collection of short stories, illustrations, and poetry from Bentley owners in 2002:

 A man walks into a bank in New York City and asks for the loan officer.
 The man says he is going to Europe on business for two weeks and needs to borrow $5,000.

 The loans officer says the bank will need some kind of security for such a loan, so the man hands over the keys and documents of a new Bentley Continental, parked on the street in front of the bank.
 Everything checks out and the bank agrees to accept the car as collateral for the loan.
 An employee drives the Bentley into the bank’s underground garage and parks it there.